 - Hitting the "wrong" nerve while trying to block the targeted nerve, if the nerves are close together

 - When fluoroscopy or CT is used, there will be minimal low-level radiation.
-See Radiation Dose in X-ray and CT Exams for more information about radiation dose.
+See Radiation Dose for more information.

 What are the limitations of Nerve Block?